Real Estate & Rental · Durham, NC

 $77,732

-CITY OF DURHAM has been inspected 1 times by OSHA over 1 year.
-These inspections resulted in 1 violations, averaging 1.0 violations per inspection.
-Compared to the Real Estate & Rental industry average of 1 inspections per employer, CITY OF DURHAM has been inspected fewer frequently.
-The Department of Labor also found wage violations, with $77,732 in back wages owed to 56 workers.
+OSHA has inspected City of Durham once.
+These inspections resulted in 1 violations, averaging 1.0 per inspection.
+Against the Real Estate & Rental industry average of 1 inspections per employer, this sits roughly in line with peers (0.9x the sector average) on inspection frequency.
+The Department of Labor also found wage violations, with $77,732 in back wages owed to 56 affected workers.
+For comparison, Cohen Brothers Realty Corporation in New York, NY is another real estate & rental employer with 0 OSHA inspections on record and $0 in current penalties.

-The federal enforcement record for CITY OF DURHAM in DURHAM, NC includes 1 OSHA inspection and 1 violation, translating to 1.00 violations per inspection.
+The federal enforcement record for City of Durham in Durham, NC includes 1 OSHA inspection and 1 violation, translating to 1.00 violations per inspection.
 Of those violations, 0 (0.0%) were classified as serious, 0 (0.0%) as willful, and 0 (0.0%) as repeat.
-Serious violations denote hazards likely to cause death or serious physical harm; willful and repeat categories indicate intentional disregard or recurrence of previously cited hazards.

-OSHA assessed $0 in initial penalties against this employer, later adjusted to a current total of $0 — no reduction from the original assessment.
-Average penalty per inspection works out to $0.
-Against the Real Estate & Rental industry average of $2,639 per employer, this record runs below peers.
+No OSHA penalty has been assessed against City of Durham to date.
+The Real Estate & Rental sector average runs $2,394 per employer.
 The Wage and Hour Division added 2 cases producing $77,732 in back wages owed to 56 affected workers.

 OSHA Inspection History